 Australian university art museums are leading and dynamic contributors to the intellectual and cultural life of the nation.
-There are currently 42 university art museums (UAMs) in Australia, representing 26 per cent of the Australian art museum sector.(1) Their art collections offer a rich cultural history and their exhibition programs attract university staff and students, members of the art community and the general public.
+There are currently 22 university art museums (UAMs) in Australia.
+Their art collections offer a rich cultural history and their exhibition programs attract university staff and students, members of the art community and the general public.
 They showcase prominent and emerging Australian, Indigenous and international artists through exhibitions, acquisitions, public art commissions, publications and festivals.
 In contributing to the academic and cultural sectors, they demonstrate best practice in visual arts and museum research, production and community engagement.

 The agreed objectives of University Art Museums Australia are:

 - _ Research, promote and advocate on behalf of the Australian university art museum sector;

 - _ Lead an exchange of ideas, information, exhibitions and staff, and facilitate occasional seminars, conferences and forums that develop and promote the university art museum sector and build strategic links with individuals and organisations;

 - _ Develop and demonstrate best practice/professional standards for the sector;

 - _ Contribute to the public understanding of the significance of university art museums to the broader Australian museums sector;